-Forensic archaeology is an archaeological discipline that uses archaeological knowledge to answer medico-legal and forensic questions.
+Forensic archaeology is an archaeological discipline that uses archaeological knowledge to answer medico-legal questions.

-The course consists of 10 lectures followed by a full-day practical session and a presentation session.
-The lectures give you a broad introduction to Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology.
-You will also learn how these disciplines are integrated within the Dutch medico-legal and forensic framework.
+The course consists of 10 lectures followed by a full-day practicum.
+The lectures give the participants a broad introduction to Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology.
+Participants will also learn how these disciplines are integrated within the Dutch medico-legal framework.

-The practical is a hands-on excavation exercise that aims to provide a good insight into the application of forensic archaeological theories and methods.
-The excavation exercise is a collaborative effort of a group of 4-6 participants.
+The practical part is a hands-on excavation exercise that aims to provide the participants a good insight into the application of forensic archaeological theories and methods.
+The excavation exercise is a collaborative effort of a group of 4 participants.

-After the excavation you will write a forensic excavation report, accordingly to the guidelines of the Netherlands Forensic Institute.
-The written report will be presented and defended by the participants before the whole class.
+After the excavation, participants will write a forensic excavation report, according to the guidelines of the Netherlands Forensic Institute.
+The written report will be presented and defended by the participants before the entire group.
 Report writing and oral presentation is a collaborative effort of 2 participants.

-basic knowledge of and insight into Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology;
+basic knowledge of and insight in Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology;

-insight in the applicability of forensic archaeology in the medico-legal and forensic setting;
+insight in the applicability of forensic archaeology in the medico-legal setting;